xerografica/xero_tools/README.md

 This is an experimental repository specifically designed for the needs of the author(s) and comes with no guarantees for other uses.

+Items not handled yet as of current version:
+- burning
+- transferred NFTs (OTC; not bought) are removed

 ### 00. Setup
 To use this repository, you will the following items: